oTTeuMsTudio/teach-me-rust-deepseek/README 2.md

 **App Ecosystem (SaaS Applications + Agentic AI Services)**: ->
 - Enhanced user experience: AI agents personalize interactions to increase satisfaction
 - Operational efficiency: AI agents automate routine tasks to allow humans to focus on strategic initiatives
 - Scalability: AI-driven SaaS adapt to business needs without proportional increases in cost

+**Agentic is the 5the wave of compute (100x trillions in users, 1,000,000 TPS)** Every human and device with dozens of sleepless assistants

 # 3. Agentic stories and AI in practice
 ## Real-time video augmentation, model-driven personalization, Google Earth AI inference